Unilever is cutting 7,500 jobs and spinning off its ice cream business

 Unilever said it will invest in technology to find efficiencies and avoid duplication that it anticipates will help it save 800 million euros ($867 million) over the next three years.
 The company also laid off 1,500 staffers in early 2022.

-The company's shares jumped 3.6% in morning trading on the London Stock Exchange.
+The company's shares jumped more than 3% in late-morning trading on the London Stock Exchange.

 “The share price bounce goes some way in reversing what has been a difficult last year, as investors have fretted over a company with limited high growth prospects and in need of streamlining despite its reputation as a solid defensive play,” said Richard Hunter, head of markets for interactive investor, an online investment service.